core-wg/senml-versions/draft-ietf-core-senml-versions.md

 (The expression 2<sup>fc</sup> can be implemented as `1 << fc` in C and related languages.)

+RFC editor: Please check that, in the TXT version, no `&nbsp;` crept into the above due to xml2rfc bug 641, and remove this sentence.

 ## Discussion

 Representing features as a bitmap within a number is quite efficient as long as